 Getting Started on an Investment Journey With SoFi

 SoFi Invest®’s unique online investing platform helps investors achieve their goals while learning along the way.
 SoFi offers educational content as well as access to financial planners.
 The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.